 Get ready for a swashbuckling adventure and set your wits against the cream…well the dregs, of the Caribbean.
 Only by solving mind-boggling puzzles and matching your witty repartee with your enemies will you win the day.

 The first in a popular franchise, The Secret of Monkey Island was developed and published by Lucasfilm Games in 1990.
-The special edition version was released in 2009.
+The Special Edition was released in 2009.
 It can be found on many platforms including the Amiga, MS-DOS, Atari ST, Macintosh, CDTV, FM Towns, Sega CD, OS X, Playstation 3 and Xbox 360.
-I chose to review was for the PC.
+I chose to review the Version downloaded from Steam.

 In order to interact with the world around you, you must choose from 12 commands at the bottom of the screen.
 These commands include ‘pick up’, ‘talk to’, ‘open’, ‘close’ etc. This can become quite tiresome, especially when you are stuck and need to enact the “try everything with everything” method of problem solving.